DarianSS/CompilersCW/README.txt

 Strings("example") can only be binded to seq<char>.

 User is not allowed " or \ in their string without escaping with a \.

+Can types be identifiers??? because of...see Listing 1 in the docs.